NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

       --save-inv-transformed-reference-points        \
       -o run_align/run

-The 50th *error percentile of smallest errors* should be under 1-2 meters, and ideally less.
+The output 50th *error percentile of smallest errors* should be under 1-2 meters, and ideally less.
 Otherwise likely something is not right, and coregistration of images may fail later.

+The ``pc_align`` tool can be quite sensitive to the ``--max-displacement`` value.
+It should be somewhat larger than the estimated translation among the two datasets.

 The resulting transformed cloud needs to be regridded::